01Joseph-Hwang10/jtd-codebuild/docs/codegen/config/project.md

 > - Optional
 > - Default: `[]`

-The `include` field is an array of directories that contain the JSON Type Definition IDL files.
+The `include` field is an array of files or directories that contain the JSON Type Definition IDL files.

+Glob is supported in the `include` field.

-The program will recursively search for each directories given in the `include` field, and collect every `yaml` and `json` files in the directories.
+The program will recursively search for given globs and include all the files that match the globs.

+Note that it will not include the files that are not `.yml`, `.yaml`, or `.json` files even if they match the globs.

 ### `references`